-

 The Dominican Republic is renowned as an affordable beach destination, and brims with package tours and enticing all-inclusive resorts.
-It's also a captivating blend of culture, history, and stunning natural beauty.
-The main tourist magnets are the areas around Puerto Plata, Punta Cana, La Romana, and Samaná.
-However, the country's cultural jewel is the capital, Santo Domingo: a UNESCO World Heritage Site.
+A captivating blend of culture, history, and stunning natural beauty, its main tourist magnets are the areas around Puerto Plata, Punta Cana, La Romana, and Samana.
+However, the capital, Santo Domingo, is a UNESCO World Heritage Site and the country's cultural jewel.

 In addition to well-developed beach resorts and world-class golf courses, the Dominican Republic is home to vast coral reefs, waterfalls, jungles, secluded islands, pine forests, and the highest peaks in the Caribbean.
 Thanks to these diverse ecosystems, recreational opportunities abound.
-Adventure seekers head to the mountains to raft the white waters of the Yaque del Norte River.
-The rugged alpine terrain also lures hikers and bikers with its many mountain trails.
+Adventure seekers can head to the mountains to raft the white waters of the Yaque del Norte River, while the rugged, alpine mountain trails will appeal to hikers and bikers.
 Along the coast, water lovers can snorkel, dive, kayak, kite board, sail, and surf.

 Cathedral of Santa Maria